shelgiprasetyo/Line/README.md

 Kanboard Line Chat Notification
 ==============================

 This plugin will send notification via Line Notify based on access token that you have made.
-This plugin will not send notifications when creating a new task.

 Author
 ------